Apolda: History

-Main sights
+Main historic sights

 It possesses several churches and monuments to the Dobermann Pinscher dog breed, which was created in Apolda, and to Christian Zimmermann (1759–1842), who, by introducing the hosiery and cloth manufacture, made Apolda one of the most important places in Germany in these branches of industry.
 By 1900 it also had had extensive dyeworks, bell foundries, and manufactures of steam engines, boilers, cars and bicycles.
 After German reunification the majority of these had to be closed down for economical reasons.
+The largest free hanging bell in the world, the Decke Pitter of Cologne Cathedral, was made in Apolda.
+Apolda also has mineral springs.